ajspencer/paper-networks/README.md

 ```python
 python upload.py
 ```
 A port number can be specified as an option after upload.py.
 The default is port 8080.
+Navigating to localhost:[port] will display the homepage.

 ###Database